danielglennross/hapi-tracer/README.md

 `wreck` - to instrument wreck, require wreck and assign.

+`catbox` - to instrument catbox, require catbox and assign.

 `record` - record is a function that consumes a `trace` object.
 Use this function to record the request trace.
 During a hapi request lifecycle - hapi middleware, methods and handlers are traced.
 Any http calls via wreck are also traced.
 ```javascript